eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/domainParticipant.rst

    :start-after: //DDS_CHANGE_DOMAINPARTICIPANTQOS
    :end-before: //!

-.. _dds_layer_defaultDomainParticiantQos:
+.. _dds_layer_defaultDomainParticipantQos:

 Default DomainParticipantQos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default DomainParticipantQos is the QoS definition that will be used when no other :ref:`dds_layer_defaultDomainParticiantQos` is provided to the DomainParticipant, either during creation of through the :func:`set_participant_qos()` method.
+The default DomainParticipantQos is the QoS definition that will be used when no other :ref:`dds_layer_defaultDomainParticipantQos` is provided to the DomainParticipant, either during creation of through the :func:`set_participant_qos()` method.

-The current default DomainParticipantQos can be retrieved using the :func:`get_default_participant_qos()` method on the :ref:`dds_layer_domainParticiantFactory` singleton.
+The current default DomainParticipantQos can be retrieved using the :func:`get_default_participant_qos()` method on the :ref:`dds_layer_domainParticipantFactory` singleton.
-It can also be modified at any time using the :func:`set_default_participant_qos()` method on the :ref:`dds_layer_domainParticiantFactory` singleton.
+It can also be modified at any time using the :func:`set_default_participant_qos()` method on the :ref:`dds_layer_domainParticipantFactory` singleton.
-Once modified, all new instances of DomainParticipant created without specifying a :ref:`dds_layer_defaultDomainParticiantQos` value will use the new default value.
+Once modified, all new instances of DomainParticipant created without specifying a :ref:`dds_layer_defaultDomainParticipantQos` value will use the new default value.
 DomainParticipant instances created before the modification will not be affected.

 The special symbol :class:`PARTICIPANT_QOS_DEFAULT` can be used as QoS parameter on :func:`create_participant()`